-Practices for the management of medicines were audited throughout the month by the staff and management.
-In addition, a periodic audit was completed by the community pharmacist.
+Practices for the management of medicines were audited throughout the month by the management and staff.

 Following discussion with the registered manager and staff, it was evident that other healthcare professionals are contacted when required to meet the needs of patients.
 Staff advised that they had good working relationships with healthcare professionals involved in patient care.